-- allowance for loan losses; and - valuation of derivative instruments.
+- allowance for loan losses;

+- derivative financial instruments; and

+- securitization of financial assets as financing versus sale.

 Allowance for loan losses.
 We provide an allowance for loan losses for mortgages held as CMO collateral, finance receivables and mortgages held-forinvestment, or "loans provided for."
 In evaluating the adequacy of the allowance for loan losses, management takes several items into consideration.
 For instance, a detailed analysis of historical loan performance data is accumulated and reviewed.
 This data is analyzed for loss performance and prepayment performance by product type, origination year and securitization issuance.
 The results of that analysis are then applied to the current mortgage portfolio and an estimate is created.
 We believe that pooling of mortgages with similar characteristics is an appropriate methodology in which to evaluate the allowance for loan losses.
 In addition, management provides an allowance for loan losses for Alt-A mortgages that are retained for long-term investment and which are not underwritten to our specific underwriting guidelines.
 These mortgages are acquired on a bulk basis by the mortgage operations from other mortgage originators that underwrite mortgages substantially similar, but not specific, to our mortgage underwriting guidelines, or "non-Impac mortgages."
 Management also recognizes that there are qualitative factors that must be taken into consideration when evaluating and measuring inherent loss in our loan portfolios.
 These items include, but are not limited to, economic indicators that may affect the borrower's ability to pay, changes in value of collateral, political factors and industry statistics.
-For additional information regarding allowance for loan losses refer to "Results of Operations and Financial Condition-Impac Mortgage Holdings, Inc."
+Specific valuation allowances may be established for loans that are deemed impaired, if default by the borrower is deemed probable, and if the fair value of the loan or the collateral is estimated to be less than the gross carrying value of the loan.
+Actual losses on loans are recorded as a reduction to the allowance through charge-offs.
+Subsequent recoveries of amounts previously charged off are credited to the allowance.
+For additional information regarding allo